daver234/SamsClubTVBuyingGuide/README.md

 * Data should be cleaned up on the backend
 * Auto layout improvements (still a few warnings also)
 * Change Top Rated view to use Apple store type design rather than folding cell
 * A better implementation of swipe left to see next TV in ProductDetailVC.
-Works for the page but needs more work.
 * More work on error cases when HTTP calls fail
-* More work on not getting stick in the SwiftSpinner in numerous edge cases
+* More work on not getting stuck in the SwiftSpinner in numerous edge cases
-* Always opportunities for more refactoring
+* Always opportunities for more refactoring for SOLID principals
 * Many improvements needed/possible on ShowTVinRoomVC and related to improve placement experience.
 * .....and more